-Get to know us by ordering this great dust cover for your VIC-20 or Commodore 64 and our catalog.
-The Everything Book for the Commodore C-64 and VIC-20 Home Computers." for \$2.95 (no extra shipping or handling charges).
-Cover is antistatic, transluscent, 8 gauge vinyl sewn to our exacting standards with reinforced seams.
-Discover the savings and easy shopping available from Tenex Computer Express!
+Get to know us by ordering this great dust cover for your VIC-20 of Commodore 64 and our cata-log...The Everything Book for the Commodore C-64 and VIC-20 Home Computers, for \$2.95 (no extra shipping or handling charges) Cover is antistatic, transluscent, 8 gauge vinyl sewn to our exacting standards with reinforced seams.
+Discover the savings and easy shopping avail-able from Tenex Computer Express!